-- 1-2016-17 FAFSA available for the upcoming academic year www.fafsa.gov. - 6- Deadline for Spring Financial Settlement.
+- 1- 2017-18 FAFSA available for the upcoming academic year www.fafsa.gov. - 4- Deadline for Spring Financial Settlement.
 Students must pay and confirm attendance by 5:00 p.m. to prevent class cancellation.
-If allowed to re-register after cancellation, a \$150 re-registration fee will be assessed. - 11-Assessment of \$100 late registration fee begins. - 11-Class sessions begin for Spring Semester. - 12 Truett Seminary Spring Convocation - 18 Martin Luther King, Jr. Holiday (no classes). - 20 Last day to register or add courses (may be done through BearWeb). - 27 Students that withdraw from the University after this day will receive a notation of W (Withdrawal) on their transcript in all classes (through March 30). - 27-Last day to drop a class through BearWeb and without advisor approval. - 28 Assessment for change in schedule fee begins
+If allowed to re-register after cancellation, a \$150 re-registration fee will be assessed. - 6 Assessment of \$100 late registration fee begins. - 8 Class sessions begin for Spring Semester. - 9 Truett Seminary Spring Convocation - 15 Martin Luther King, Jr. Holiday (no classes). - 17 Last day to register or add courses. - 24 Students that withdraw from the University after this day will receive a notation of W (Withdrawal) on their transcript in all classes (through March 26). - 24 Last day to drop a class without advisor approval. - 25 Assessment for change in schedule fee begins